-As a veterinary receptionist, you care about maintaining a clean and orderly office so clients and patients have a comfortable experience and all practice records are accurate.
+As a practice manager, you care about maintaining a clean and orderly office so clients and patients have a comfortable experience and all practice records are accurate.

 Your average day probably looks something like this: you greet clients and patients, take incoming phone calls, confirm and follow-up on appointments, process and file over-the-counter sales and patient records.